 In late 2012, CESTC began construction of a barite grinding facility in Corpus Christi, Texas.
 Finely ground barite is used as a weighting agent for drilling fluids in oil and gas exploration to suppress high formation pressures and prevent blowouts.
 The new barite grinding facility is expected to provide the Corporation with vertical integration to ensure the Corporation's supply of barite and reduce the input costs to its drilling fluids business.
 A new division of CESTC, Superior Weighting Products, will operate the facility and will also sell barite to third parties.
-The estimated completion of the facility is expected in mid-2014.
+The estimated completion of the facility is expected by Q4 2015 at an estimated cost of USD 6.0 million.